-Pastor George Kisolo a resident of Bukasa-Muyenga who owns a church at Bukasa known as Ever Increasing Miracle church, does not depend on church offering, especially now that churches were closed due to COVID-19.
+Pastor George Kisolo a resident of Bukasa-Muyenga who owns a church at Bukasa known as Ever-Increasing Miracle church, does not depend on church offering, especially now that churches were closed due to the COVID-19 lockdown.
 He makes money by selling cassava, sugarcane and yams he grows at his small farm in the swamps on Bukasa.

 He said that; “Cassava is an important staple food crop for many people in Uganda.
 It provides a good source of industrial starch apart from people using it for food consumption either in flour forms or eating it boiled.
 Some even fry it as chips”

 “Cassava is propagated by cuttings got from a cassava plant stem,” Pr.
 Kisolo said, adding that; “To make cuttings, choose stems 2 to 4 cm thick, from the strongest plants which are not diseased and have already produced tubers.
 After the harvest, tie the selected stems in bundles; wait for at least 10 days before planting them.
 Keep the bundles in a cool, dry place until planting time.
 I plant cassava using hands.
 Mostly, planting is done at the onset of the rainy season, often in flat fields, although planting on ridges is desirable in wet regions.”

 So, How Long Will Your Cassava Take To Grow?